markjasongalang/studentgig/README.md

 ## Creator/Founder
 **Mark Jason T. Galang**
-A dedicated advocate for student empowerment, I'm passionate about creating opportunities for students to gain real-world experience through flexible, accessible work options.
+I'm passionate about helping college students support themselves through their education, recognizing that college can be expensive.
+My goal is to create opportunities that allow students to gain valuable work experience while earning income through flexible gig options.